kenneth01px2018/NBA-Causal-Inference/README.md

 # NBA-Causal-Inference
-Causal Inference project in R using NBA draft data
+Causal inference project in R using NBA draft data.
+Aim of the project was to estimate the casual relationship between a player's draft round and the length of their career.